 It's always fun catching an actress on the rise right before everyone in the world wants a piece of her—especially one as enthusiastic about beauty as Shaunette Renée Wilson.
-You might recognize the New York–based performer, who was born in Guyana (where much of her family still lives) and graduated from the prestigious Yale School of Drama in 2016, from her turn on the big screen in Black Panther, or on the small screen in Fox's medical drama series The Resident.
+You might recognize the New York-based performer, who was born in Guyana (where much of her family still lives).
+Wilson went on to graduate from the prestigious Yale School of Drama in 2016 and then had her turn on the big screen in Black Panther before appearing on the small screen in Fox's medical drama series The Resident.

 On her number one skincare obsession:

 "I tend to run oily, especially in my T-zone area.
 What I've been obsessed with lately is Drunk Elephant.
 I put myself on their whole product line.
 They have a jelly cleanser ($32), which is great for removing all my makeup, and I do their Babyfacial ($80) once a week, which has really made my skin brighter and firmer.
 Their eye serum ($60) is fantastic as well, as is their Protini moisturizer ($68), which I use as a face moisturizer but also on my cuticles and stuff.
 There are so many products out there that I've tried, but there are so many chemicals in them.
 For whatever reason, my skin has a bad reaction to them.
 But this has been the only product line from which I can actually see some changes happening—clearer, brighter.
 You want to delay the lasers and injections until much later.
 So that's been my jam, and I've really seen my skin take to that."

 "I also do some massages, some facials.
 I've had the HydraFacial, which was really great.
 The process was kind of weird and different but talk about brightening your skin.
 You come out of it feeling like all the toxins and buildup in your face have been totally removed, but you don't feel dry or anything."

 On her favorite Guyanese beauty secret: